shervinsahba/slurmer-git/README.md

 ## slurmer

-SLURM sbatch facilitator.
+Slurmer is a SLURM sbatch facilitator.
 This script is meant to be run as an executable.
 Slurmer takes in options via command line to control SLURM variables, creates a temp SLURM sbatch file, and queues it.

 Output is redirected to ./YYYYMMDDTHHMMSS-jobname.out A submission log is appended at ./logs/submit_log.

-### Installation:
+#### Installation:
 On a Hyak build node, run

 ```